 That being said, it’s common knowledge that each marijuana strain has a unique effect in terms of therapy and mind/body sensation (this is due to varying THC:CBD ratios and the presence of different terpenes).
 As such, it has traditionally been recognized that some strains are more effective than others at targeting relief from specific cancer-related symptoms.

 For the Pain

-There are several strains that are thought to be effective in treating the pain.
-Some of them include
+There are several strains that are thought to be effective in treating pain related to bladder cancer (as well as other forms of cancer).
+Some of them include: